Code-Institute-Submissions/MS1-8MegStick/README.md

 their musical releases.
 >

-The site has been deployed via GitHub https://paulwheatcroft.github.io/MS1-8MegStick/
+The site has been deployed via GitHub to https://paulwheatcroft.github.io/MS1-8MegStick/

 ## User Experience (UX)